 The report states that an actor advertised in a hacking forum claiming to be in possession of over 487 million WhatsApp users’ data, including their mobile numbers, and was willing to sell it.
 The hacked WhatsApp data is claimed to be of users belonging to 84 countries, and 32 million users are from the USA.

-The US database of WhatsApp users can be purchased for $7,000, while the UK and Germany databases are available for purchase at $2,500 and $2,000, respectively.
+The US database of WhatsApp users can be purchased for $7,000, while the UK and German databases are available for $2,500 and $2,000, respectively.

 Cybernews asked for a sample and the hacker provided it.
 It contained user data from 1,097 US phone numbers and 817 UK phone numbers.
 These phone numbers can be used to impersonate others and could also be used in phishing or fraudulent activities.